kaiwaehner/kafka-streams-python-integration-with-jep/readme.md

 This project contains shows how to embed native Python code into a Kafka Streams application, e.g. to execute analytic models which are only available as Python source code.

 The project uses [Jep (Java Embedded Python)](https://github.com/ninia/jep).
-The end of the readme describe why Jep is used, and not other Java-Python integration alternatives like Jython or JyNi.
+The end of the readme describe why Jep is used, and not other Java-Python integration alternatives like Jython, JyNi or Py4J.

 ## Machine Learning as Motivation for Integration of Python Source Code into a JVM Project